sorchanidhubhghaill/cv/index.md

    Awarded 1000 euro
  - Funds for Research In Ophthalmology (FRO) awarded by the Belgian Academy of Ophthalmology
    Awarded 10,000 euro to research the optical effects of explanted IOLs
- - Member of the Horizon 2020 consortium "Arresting corneal blindness"
+ - Member of the Horizon 2020 consortium "Arrest Blindness" https://www.arrestblindness.eu/

 ## Lectures